 Publishers from mainstream and alternative presses have book displays that could keep you browsing for the whole week!
 Discounts are common – usually around 10 to 20% and up to 50% on the last day.

 During the Conference, the CSA provides an opportunity for students to meet other sociologists and scholars from other disciplines informally during a student reception.
 The host Sociology Department will host a reception for CSA delegates on the first day of the Conference.
 Moreover, the university hosting congress has a number of receptions with refreshments to welcome various participating societies.
 The CSA encourages student attendance at the Annual Banquet and Awards Ceremony by greatly subsidizing ticket prices.
 All of these events provide students with the opportunity to meet and mingle with distinguished scholars in a more relaxed atmosphere.

 An award is presented annually by the CSA to the graduate student whose paper, presented at the Annual Conference in the year of the award, is judged by the Association’s Awards Committee to be the best among those received for adjudication.
 Aside from the recognition associated with the award, the recipient of the Best Student Paper Award receives a monetary prize.
 The award recipient is provided a complimentary ticket to the Banquet and Awards Ceremony and benefits from acknowledgement in the Conference Program and CSA website.

 FUNDING TO ATTEND THE CSA CONFERENCE

-With support from the SSHRCC and the CSA, the Student Concerns Subcommittee are able to provide a limited number of awards to eligible students.
+With support from the CSA, the Student Concerns Subcommittee are able to provide a limited number of awards to eligible students.
 Applications for funding are open during February with notifications of awards occurring in early March.
-In 2013, over $20,000 in travel grants were awarded!
+In 2014, over $20,000 in travel grants were awarded!